 Chelsea reaffirmed their place at the top of the Premier League, as the league leaders defeated Leicester City at the King Power Stadium by a 3-0 score.

 Two goals from Marcos Alonso at the start of each half and a third added by Pedro keep the Blues at the top of the Premier League table, and they will maintain a seven-point gap to second place Tottenham Hotspur.
-We usually keep an eye on the latest Premier League odds and predictions but why not try something different?
-How about playing some online casino games here?
-Where you can find some rather helpful bonus codes from 365.

 After a defeat to Spurs just 10 days ago and the emerging news of a bust-up with Diego Costa that saw the striker left out of the squad, Chelsea haven’t had the best time so far at the start of 2017.

 But with performances like the one at the King Power Stadium, it seems like nothing might stop Chelsea on their march to the title.

 In the absence of Diego Costa, Antonio Conte once again selected the trio of Eden Hazard, Pedro, and Willian in attack, just as he had when Costa was suspended against Bournemouth.

 Claudio Ranieri chose to do what most sides facing Chelsea do these days; select a back three and try and match the Blues’ shape.